 I start many of my talks with a quote of B.F.
 Skinner “The real problem is not whether machines think but whether men do.”

-Finally, there is no one world stock that will collapse and will wipe out fisheries of the planet, there are thousands of fisheries that are at different levels of exploitation and there are many (estimated 30% that are over exploited) but also many that have stop declining and/or are recovering thanks to better management, transparency, better science and technology...
+Finally, there is not really "one world stock that will collapse" and will wipe out fisheries of the planet.
+There are thousands of fisheries that are at different levels of exploitation and there are many (an estimated 30% that are over exploited) but also many that have to stop declining and/or are recovering thanks to better management, transparency, better science and technology...

 Plus, we need to remember that while fishing is old, its management is new... people was rocketing off to the moon at the time that we started getting serious about fisheries statistical models.